Pylons/pyramid/docs/narr/security.rst

 ---------------------------------------

-:mod:`repoze.bfg` ships with a number of useful out-of-the-box security policies (see :ref:`authentication_policies_directives_section`).
+:mod:`repoze.bfg` ships with a number of useful out-of-the-box security policies (see :mod:`repoze.bfg.authentication`).
 However, creating your own authentication policy is often necessary when you want to control the "horizontal and vertical" of how your users authenticate.
 Doing so is matter of creating an instance of something that implements the following interface:

 .. code-block:: python